huang125/RippleView/README.md

 RippleView.setRippleDuration(1000 * 5);
 ```
 ### StrokeWidth
-When style is `RippleStyle.STROKE` can see effect.
+When style is `RippleStyle.STROKE` can see this effect.
 * .xml
 ```
 app:ripple_strokeWidth="2.0"